kaorlol/dantotsu-updater/README.md

 ## Usage

-Download [Obtainium](https://github.com/ImranR98/Obtainium) (click the name its a link)

-then add this repository link to Obtainium.\
+Download [Obtainium](https://github.com/ImranR98/Obtainium) then add this repository link to Obtainium.
-Then for the settings:

-1. Set latest asset upload as release date to `ON`.
-2. Set release date as version string (pseudo-version) to `ON`.
-3. Set Reconcile version string with version detected OS to `OFF`.